ChrisPsenica/ChrisPsenica/README.md

 ### Hello 👋

-I am an senior aerospace engineering student at Iowa State University.
+I am a PhD student aerospace engineering studying at Iowa State University.
+My research area is multidisciplinary design optimization and analysis as it relates to conjugate heat transfer for aerospace applications.
 My hobbies include chess and teaching!
-I also have a love for mathematics and am minoring in it.
-In previous semesters I worked as an SI leader for calculus 1 and calculus 2.
+I also have a love for mathematics!